nick-stanley/mini-web-scraper/README.md

 Execute the configuration files in [config](./config/) by running `npm run start` from the command line from the project's root directory or by opening [start.bat](./start.bat) if using Windows.

+You can run specific configuration files by running `npm run start filename`, where `filename` is the name of the configuration file you want to run.
+This argument is case insensitive and can match multiple files.

 ## Configuration files

 Add configuration files to the [config](./config) directory.